matthewh900/Curatly/README.md

 Users can log in, favourite artworks from museum APIs, and curate exhibitions from those artworks.
 Built with modular, component-based architecture and secure, user-level access.

+## Hosted by Vercel

+Visit this link to see the hosted web application: https://curatly.vercel.app/

 ---

 ## 🚀 Features